 Skip to playerSkip to main content

-• 1 day ago
+• 5 months ago

 A small village in Germany is at the center of a dispute involving German-Jewish author Michel Friedman.
 The journalist, who used to work for DW, was invited to appear at a literary event.
 But the mayor canceled his appearance citing fear of right-wing protests.
-His decision has sparked a debate over free speech.
+The decision has sparked a debate over free speech.

 Transcript